Create your First Production

 This way, you can link all your assets to one or several episodes before the storyboard/animatic stage.

 You can now see the asset in the middle of the screen (2).
 Next to the asset's name is the number of times it has been added.
-In this example, we have added two times the character asset Llama.
+In this example, we have added the character asset Llama two times.

 If you add an asset twice by mistake, you must go to the screen's middle part to select assets for this shot (2).
 From there, click on -1.
 When you finish this shot, go on with the other shots.
 Your selection is automatically saved.

-If a new asset is created during the storyboard, return to the asset page (using the drop-down menu), and create the assets you need.
+If a new asset is created during the storyboard, return to the asset page (using the dropdown menu) and create the needed assets.
 The tasks previously created are applied immediately to these new assets.
 However, you have to do the assignment, and then you can continue with the breakdown.

 You can also make a breakdown list for your assets if you need to assemble them and keep track of the separate parts.

-You now have access to a second drop-down menu, where you can choose your asset type: Character, Environment, Props, FX, ...
+You can now access a second dropdown menu to choose your asset type: Character, Environment, Props, FX, ...

 You can fill the asset breakdown page the same way as the shots.
 First, select one or more assets on the left part and then add the right part's elements.